dhirajgagrai/linux-kernel-dev-setup/README.md

 # Linux Kernel Development Setup for Docker

-This repository documents my setup for Linux kernel development, including tools, configurations, and workflows to streamline the process.
+This repository documents my setup for Linux kernel development, including tools, configurations, and workflows to streamline the process on MacOS.

 ## Table of Contents